 During her tenure, she helped designate 25 new national monuments, increased youth-nature engagement by creating the “Every Kid in a Park” program, highlighted detrimental effects of climate change to public lands and limited harmful energy explorations.

 All of this followed her years of leading outdoor equipper REI as its CEO.
-Under her leadership, REI spearheaded a three-pronged environmental strategy: donate money to conservation efforts, clean up the supply chain and buy clean energy.
+Under her leadership, REI spearheaded a three-pronged environmental strategy: donate money to conservation efforts, clean up the supply chain, and buy clean energy.

 Although she has retired from the public and private sectors, she remains vocal about the need to care for American lands and engage youth populations.
 She hopes to see more women in conservation as well.

 Conservation requires land protection, but President and Co-Founder of the Wildlife Conservation Network (WCN), Charles Knowles wants to keep that land populated with its species.
 Founder of software company Rubicon Technology, Knowles sold his firm in 1994.
-He retired from his Silicon Valley success to take on the job of wildlife conservation and started WCN 2002.
+He retired from his Silicon Valley success to take on the job of wildlife conservation and started WCN in 2002.
 Since then, he has helped save endangered species in 37 countries and supports independent wildlife conservationists.
-WCN also focus on sustainable community building, going so far as to help wildlife by conserving landscapes.
+WCN also focuses on sustainable community building, going so far as to help wildlife by conserving landscapes.

 Though less well-known than the Tompkins or Jewell, Knowles provided an innovative contribution to the conservation field: WCN’s operating model.
 Knowles uses a venture-capital based approach.
-He also focuses on human capital, building relationships with other private entities, like-minded individuals and conservation groups around the globe.
+He also focuses on human capital, building relationships with other private entities, like-minded individuals, and conservation groups around the globe.

 His work has directly inspired American conservation entrepreneurs, such as Pete Geddes, managing director of the American Prairie Reserve.
 Knowles is also responsible for the creation of the Wildlife Conservation Expo in San Francisco.
 One of the largest events of its kind, it brings enthusiasts together with donors, especially among the Silicon Valley entrepreneurial community.

 A commitment to American Made products is at the heart of Sealevel’s values.
 Right alongside that commitment is an understanding of our responsibility to support environmental efforts.
-We’re proud to stand beside these conservation champions in giving back to America’s and the worlds forests.
+We’re proud to stand beside these conservation champions in giving back to America’s — and the world’s — forests.